credify-pte-ltd/Nodejs-Credify-JS-Example/README.md

 #### `POST: /data-provider/create`

-This sets up data provision of a specified user with this data provider's data, BUT the data remains in the data providing service, not in Credify.
+This sets up data provision of a specified user with this data provider's data, BUT the data remains in the data providing service, not in Credify. :closed_lock_with_key:

 Request body: